arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 This way I can suggest where the reviewer spends the most attention.

-## 3. Short feedback loop is what makes programming fun
+## 3. Short feedback loop makes programming fun

 Why is programming so much more fun compared to other engineering disciplines?
 Perhaps because it's so quick to build something and see the result of your work.
 If you're building skyscrappers or airplanes, it takes years to see the product.
 This is also the reason why a lot of programmers find UI (or game) programming more enjoyable — because you can code something up and quickly see a fancy effect on the screen, which makes you want to do more.